Võ Nguyên Giáp: Military career

 In 1942, Giáp and about forty men moved back into Vietnam and established themselves in remote caves near the village of Vu Nhai.
 This and similar small groups in the mountains were the basis of the Viet Minh, the armed wing of the Vietnam Independence League.
-The local Nung hill people spoke little Vietnamese, so Giáp and his colleagues had to learn local dialects and draw pictures to communicate.
+The local Nùng people spoke little Vietnamese, so Giáp and his colleagues had to learn local dialects and draw pictures to communicate.
 When Vichy security patrols approached, they would conceal themselves in a cave under a waterfall, or, at times, in the lands of the Man Trang people.

 For the next few years he and his comrades worked steadily to build up a small military force and to win local people over to the communist cause.
 By the end of 1943 several hundred men and women had joined the Viet Minh.
 It was in the summer of 1943 that Giáp was told that his wife had been beaten to death by guards in the central prison in Hanoi.

-Her sister was guillotined and Giáp's daughter died in prison of unknown causes.